leotrs/erdos/content/reprs/adjlist.md

 For this challenge, you need to read a file representing a graph in the previous, long, format, and output it in the new, shorter one.

-The input is a file where the first line contains two integers, `n` and `m`, defining the number of nodes and edges, respectively.
-The next `m` lines each contain two integers, representing two nodes that are joined by an edge.
+The input is a file where the first line contains two integers, $n$ and
+$m$, defining the number of nodes and edges, respectively.
+The next $m$ lines each contain two integers, representing two nodes that are joined by an edge.
 Assume undirected edges.

-Write `n` lines, where each line holds a list of space-separated integers, representing the adjacencies of every node.
+Write $n$ lines, where each line holds a list of space-separated integers, representing the adjacencies of every node.
 As before, assume that nodes are labeled from `0` to `n-1`.
 Write the lines in ascending order of node label, e.g., the first line of the output should contain the adjacencies of